GabrielTimba/GabrielTimba/README.md

 ### Hi there 👋

-I am **Gabriel Timba** web developer, here some things to know abaut me:
+I am **Gabriel Timba** web developer, here some things to know about me:
 - 🔭 I’m currently working on ...
 Making customers happy
 - 🌱 I’m currently learning ...
 Reactjs and Nodejs
 - 👯 I’m looking to collaborate on ...
 Nodejs